What is nonverbal communication: importance, types, and examples

 6. Appearance – Dress smartly

 Your attire is formal and suitable for the occasion.
-By dressing up in formals you indicate that you are motivated and come to the workplace with enthusiasm every morning.
-A shirt and pant is the most simple and comfortable workplace attire.
-The color of your dress sends out a silent message of your mood.
+By dressing up in formals, you indicate that you are motivated and come to the workplace enthusiastically every morning.
+A shirt and pants is the most simple and comfortable workplace attire.
+The colour of your dress sends out a silent message of your mood.

 7. Accessories – Be formal and presentable

 The accessories that you hold vary for both genders.
-For men, shoes, tie, and belt are visible.
-Further hairstyle, beard, and mustache portray an image of what you are.
+For men, shoes, ties, and belts are visible.
+Further, your hairstyle, beard, and moustache portray an image of who you are.
 Short hair for men and a ponytail for women indicates confidence.
-Hair coloring, piercings, and tattoos are being slowly accepted in mainstream offices with lower judgments than before.
+Hair colouring, piercings, and tattoos are being slowly accepted in mainstream offices with lower judgments than before.

 Why is nonverbal communication important in the workplace?

 We use less than 7% of words in communication.
-About 55% of communication is nonverbal while the remaining 38% is vocal.
+About 55% of communication is nonverbal, while 38% is vocal.

 Non-verbal communication gestures simplify communication in the workplace.
 As managers, we must ensure that our team members are comfortable with their surroundings and on the same page.